Key Takeaways

 - Initial measurement starts with the lease liability, plus initial direct costs, prepayments, and restoration costs

-- Depreciation is typically calculated using the straight-line method over the shorter of the lease term or useful life
+- Depreciation is typically straight-line: over the useful life if ownership transfers or a purchase option is expected to be exercised, otherwise over the shorter of the lease term and useful life

 - Three measurement models are available: cost model (most common), revaluation model, and fair value model